 We have identified a key feedback loop important for the regulation of cholesterol that mediates ovarian and breast cancer growth and survival.
 We are investigating the mechanisms of this regulation and translating our discoveries to develop novel anti-tumor drug combinations.

-Mary Kay Foundation (PI)
+Mary Kay Foundation (PI) (completed)

 Ellison Medical Foundation (PI) (completed)

 Susan G. Komen Breast Cancer Foundation (co-PI) (completed)

 ARRA Supplement: Biocurrents Research Center (PI subcontract) (completed)

 NHGRI K22 Genome Scholar Career Development Award (Completed)

 31. Wang, Y, Resnick, MB, Lu, S, Brodsky, AS, Yang, D, Yakirevich, Wang, L Collagen Type III alpha1 as a Useful Diagnostic Immunohistochemical Marker for Fibroepithelial Lesions of the Breast, submitted.

 30. Grive, KJ, Gustafson, E, Seymour, KA, Baddoo, M, Schorl, C, Gonoski, K, Rajkovic, A, Brodsky, AS, Freiman, RN TAF4b Regulates Oocyte-Specific Genes Essential for Meiosis, in press.

 29. Chowanadisai W, Messerli SM, Miller DH, Medina JE, Hamilton JW, Messerli MA, Brodsky AS*.
 Cisplatin Resistant Spheroids Model Clinically Relevant Survival Mechanisms in Ovarian Tumors.
 PloS one.
 2016;11(3):e0151089.
 PubMed PMID: 26986722.